 Smarter Commerce is redefining the value chain in the age of the customer.
 It starts with putting the customer at the center of your operations – more… which of itself is not a new idea – however, truly operationalizing this strategy is not easy. less

-Learn how McKesson teamed with IBM to improve sustainability and optimize their supply chain through the application of analytics and a unique solution, the IBM Supply Chain Scenario Modeler.
+Learn how McKesson teamed with IBM to improve sustainability and optimise their supply chain through the application of analytics and a unique solution, the IBM Supply Chain Scenario Modeler.

 IBM provides supply chain planning and execution solutions to enable companies to anticipate, control, and react to demand and supply volatility, resulting in reduced costs, improved operational efficiency, and enhanced customer experience.

-Chris Moose, a partner in the IBM GBS Logistics practice, discusses the importance of Extended Warehouse Management systems and the new SAP Extended Warehouse Management (EWM) Application optimized by IBM.
+Chris Moose, a partner in the IBM GBS Logistics practice, discusses the importance of Extended Warehouse Management systems and the new SAP Extended Warehouse Management (EWM) Application optimised by IBM.

 Fast moving shifts in the electronics industry can impact your supply chain.
-It is therefore important to build a dynamic value chain which can be achieved by managing data, analyzing patterns and optimizing outcomes in the supply chain process.
+It is therefore important to build a dynamic value chain which can be achieved by managing data, analysing patterns and optimising outcomes in the supply chain process.

 Traceability can improve visibility across supply-chain systems.
 IBMers explain how we can use this data to prevent things like food-borne illnesses and counterfeit pharmaceuticals.

-See how IBM can help synchronize your supply chain in the face of volatility and risk with capabilities to optimize supply chain planning, automate execution and analyze performance.
+See how IBM can help synchronise your supply chain in the face of volatility and risk with capabilities to optimise supply chain planning, automate execution and analyse performance.